jonkeegan/behind-this-website/README.md

 - [ ] 🗑 Did the earlier version of the site have more information?
   - People can remove info when a site's been up for a while.
   - The "Sitemap" page is particularly useful in finding deleted pages under a domain.
+- [ ] 📋 Analysis on the site cerfificate
+  - Analyze any interesting information related to the site certificate like CN and Matching Identities using [crt.sh](https://crt.sh/)
+  - Use Censys for analyze the JARM fingerprint to detect any possible related server which exposes the site [Censys](https://search.censys.io/search/language?resource=hosts&q=services.jarm.fingerprint%3A&sort=RELEVANCE&per_page=25&virtual_hosts=INCLUDE)

 #### Resources & Tools